Skip to main content

 Big Buddha Belly (Not) Burger

-Yummy Restaurant serves local Vietnamese and Thai fare at extremely reasonable prices.
+Yummy Restaurant serves local Vietnamese and Thai food at extremely reasonable prices.
 Dishes range from 25,000 VND to 40,000 VND (€0.95 – €1.50) with more expensive seafood dishes available.

 Everything from Pad Thai to Indian curry, pancakes and coffee, nearly every dish has a veggie option as well as the menu having a full page dedicated to vegetarian dishes.
 All dishes are served with rice.

-Even though the tour went a bit arse ways Ha Long Bay is one of the most picturesque, beautiful sceneries we had the pleasure of seeing in Vietnam. and that says a lot, Vietnam is full of some pretty amazing scenery.
+Even though the tour went a bit arse ways, Ha Long Bay is one of the most picturesque, beautiful sceneries we have had the pleasure of seeing in Vietnam, and that says a lot, Vietnam is full of some pretty amazing scenery.
 If you get the chance you should definitely check it out, although maybe do La Han Bay instead.

 If you fancy checking out the tomfoolery we got up to on Cat Ba Island you can check out our Ha Long Bay Instagram highlights here

-As always if you have something to ask, add or admit do give us a shout, it gets awful lonely here online.
+As always if you have something to ask, add or admit, do give us a shout, it gets awfully lonely here online.
 In the meantime…

 Happy Travels TUG x

-A cheeky little note to mention that while our blog is our baby, we do this for the sheer passion, love and want to help others to travel the routes we do and in ways that we do it – the scabbiest way possible!
-We don’t make an income from the blogging, there is no sponsored content or #ad going on with us – instead we work to earn a very small but helpful income by providing low cost websites, teaching English online and, being scabby!
+A cheeky little note to mention that while our blog is our baby, we do this for sheer passion, and love and want to help others to travel the routes we do and in ways that we do it – the scabbiest way possible!
+We don’t make an income from blogging, there is no sponsored content or #ad going on with us – instead, we work to earn a very small but helpful income by providing low-cost websites, teaching English online and, being scabby!

 Between all the adventures, photos, laughs and disasters, is the note-taking, sourcing information, researching options, making mistakes and, well, more disasters!